Ring of Fire (Northern Ontario): 2023 - Present

 Federal Natural Resources Minister Jonathan Wilkinson said that the Georgia Lake lithium project, KGHM's Victoria mine proposal and the Onaping Depth nickel project were a higher priority than the Ring of Fire for federal investment.
 The Ring of Fire is situated in a region of "vast, environmentally sensitive...peatlands".
 The federal government's goal of developing minerals that are crucial for the shift to a low carbon economy conflicts with the province's plans for a "Ring of Fire" as a "mining bonanza".
 Wilkinson said that they have identified mining projects in Ontario that are nearer to infrastructure that already exists.

 On March 29 2023, chief-elect Chris Moonias of Neskantaga First Nation and four other leaders of the formed First Nations Land Defence Alliance walked out of a question period at the Ontario Legislature.
 In this question period, Opposition Leader Sol Mamakwa (NDP - Kiiwentinoog) asked "Will this government commit today to obtain the consent of First Nations before making any plans for their homelands?".
 After Minister of Indigenous Affairs Greg Rickford's replies to Mamakwa's questions was deemed unsatisfactory, Moonias shouted from the gallery: "No consent, no Ring of Fire!"
 All five leaders stood up and left in protest, reportedly escorted out by security.

 In late April of 2023, ten Chiefs of Treaty 9 First Nations announced a lawsuit seeking $95 billion in damages for Treaty 9 First Nations and injunctions to prevent both provincial and federal government from regulating or enforcing regulations in the treaty lands without the consent of the plaintiffs.
 The plaintiffs argued that the Treaty 9 First Nations never ceded their rights of land management and called for a co-jurisdiction regime where the province and Ottawa cannot move forward on land development without their approval.
 They further suggested that in the cases of future disputes, they should be addressed to an independent third party, similar to other international agreements.

 On March 19 2025, in Sudbury, Ontario, Pierre Poilievre, the leader of the Conservative Party of Canada (CPC), promised that as Prime Minister he would speed up federal mining permits and spend $1 billion to build a road linking the Ring of Fire to the Ontario highway network.

 On September 10 2025, Ontario Indigenous Affairs Minister Greg Rickford announced that Ontario would spend $61.8 million dollars to begin building the first section of the "Corridor of Prosperity."
-This section will be approximately five-kilometers, connecting Highway to a newly refurbished Main Street of Geraldton, Ontario.
+This section will be approximately five-kilometers, connecting Highway 11 to Highway 584 through the newly refurbished Main Street of Geraldton, Ontario.